Housing discrimination in the United States: Health disparities

-Neighborhood & Educational Effects
+Neighborhood and educational effects

 Neighborhood effects are also seen due to housing discrimination and residential segregation.
 The housing inequality that comes with living in lower-quality housing means that neighborhood amenities are lacking.
 Education policy is intrinsically connected to housing policy as integration of schools requires integration of neighborhoods.
 Educational inequalities exist between wealthier and poorer areas.
 Poorer areas typically offer worse education, leading to educational and employment disadvantages and a higher school dropout rate.
 Schools are often segregated due to the effects of housing discrimination and residential segregation, in turn hindering students' educational performance.
 Schools with a high proportion of disadvantaged students, such as schools in segregated areas, have worse educational outcomes that are compounded by other disparities, such as differences in parental education, local crime, access to healthcare, and extracurricular opportunities.
 These differences and their impacts are known as the achievement gap.
 A study conducted by the Century Foundation in Montgomery County, Md., showed that students from a low-income background enrolled in affluent schools did better than students in higher-poverty schools.
 Criminal activity, including gang life and drug abuse, is also more prevalent in poorer areas.
 The rate of teenage pregnancy has been shown to increase in these areas as well.
 Urban, low-income schools are often contributors to the school to prison pipeline.
 Students from low socioeconomic neighborhoods perform worse academically and on standardized testing, and high-stakes testing provides an incentive to push these students out to the juvenile justice system.

-Wealth Disparities
+Wealth disparities

 In the US, white households have a median wealth of $134,230, while Black households have a median wealth of $11,030, demonstrating significant wealth disparities.
 Sociologists Thomas Shapiro and Jessica Kenty-Drane, as well as Richard Rothstein, state that wealth disparities are a result of housing discrimination, as housing discrimination acts as a barrier to homeownership.
 Other scholars have argued that African American homeowners and renters were exploited for profit as they often paid higher prices for their houses and apartments than those in surrounding white neighborhoods.
 This "race tax" has contributed to wealth disparities as it hindered wealth accumulation.

 Homeowners may learn management and home repair skills, and the children of homeowners are less likely to drop out of high school or to have children as teenagers.
 Additionally, credit constraints limit homeownership for people with low income.
 Housing discrimination that keeps families from affordable loans and nicer areas with increasing property values keep victims from accumulating wealth.
 Residential segregation also leads to generational wealth disparities.
 Children often inherit wealth from their parents, and if parents were forced into poor-quality housing because of housing discrimination, then there is less wealth to hand down.